naqashm/laravel-vue-employees-management/README.txt

 	$table->string('first_name');
 	$table->string('middle_name')->nullable();
-	$table->foriegnId('department_id')->constrained();  (add foriegn key for relationships between tables) 6). php artisan migrate:fresh (this will create columns in tables) *Note: If you got error like: Failed to open referenced table.. then rename that migration file to load at last
+	$table->foriegnId('department_id')->constrained();  (add foriegn key for relationships between tables) 6). php artisan migrate (this will create columns in tables) *Note: If you got error like: Failed to open referenced table.. then rename that migration file to load at last
 7).
 Modify views as your desire: resources/views/register.blade.php then modify respective controllers and models for newly added columns: Http/Controllers/*.php, Http/Models/*.php